Update: 1/31/2025; This article was updated after publication with additional information from legal documents provided to Task & Purpose.

 “He was charged with transportation of an assault weapon,” said Norma Eisenman, a police spokeswoman.
 “It does not appear that he was a threat to the public.”

-Wong did not respond to requests for comment from Task & Purpose.
-He was released Wednesday after posting $50,000 bond, jail records show.
+Wong was released the following day after posting $50,000 bond, jail records show.

-Though some news outlets reported that Wong was a former member of the National Guard, Army service records provided to Task & Purpose show Wong served on active duty in the Army from Jan.
-2008 to Jan.
-2014, achieving the rank of sergeant.
+Though some news outlets reported that Wong was a former member of the National Guard, Army service records provided to Task & Purpose show Wong served on active duty in the Army from January 2008 to January 2014, achieving the rank of sergeant.
 After his discharge, he served in the Army Reserve until July 2019.
-He is currently in the inactive ready reserve.

 Wong served as an information technology specialist (25B) and never deployed, according to Army records.
 His awards and decorations include two Army commendation medals, five Army achievement medals, a good conduct medal, overseas service ribbon, and the parachutist badge.